 3. Decryption and Malware Removal

-Services like Avast Premium Tech Support (APTS) provide this, though it may mean that you will not be able to retrieve the encrypted data.
+Other services like Avast Premium Tech Support (APTS) focus on solely eliminating the malware itself, though it may mean that you will not be able to retrieve the encrypted data.

 4. No More Ransom

 Europol’s European Cybercrime Centre, McAfee, and the Dutch Police National High Tech Crime Unit developed an initiative called No More Ransom (NMR).
 The goal of the initiative was to help ransomware victims retrieve their information without making any payments to the cybercriminals.

 It was launched in July 2016 and since then it has helped nearly 200,000 people, with resources available in 36 different languages, and over 90 tools capable of decrypting more than 100 different types of ransomware.
 Through NMR, victims can now have their information restored free of charge.

 The process is simple.
 The victim visits the online portal, selects the language, uploads the ransomware note and encrypted files to NMR's Crypto Sheriff.
 The latter is a tool that analyzes the information that has been encrypted by the hacker.
 If it is encryption that it recognizes, Crypto Sheriff provides the victim with a hyperlink where the latter can download the decryption program.

 Things may not always be as they seem.
 Before you react, bear in mind that the threat may not be actually real at all.
 Your files may not be encrypted and you may be dealing with what is known as scareware.

 If you respond and pay, you will have lost your money.
 Sometimes scareware is made to appear like an antivirus or security software in your system.
 It sends a fake pop-up message that malware has been found on your PC.
 This is accompanied with a message concerning the cost you need to pay in order to eliminate the threat.
 This is also a type of attack on your system, but it does not preclude you from accessing your information.